acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/01-intro_to_openMP.md

 Hello World
 ~~~
 {: .output}
-- If you don't specify the output filename with the -o option compiler will use the default output name "a.out" (assembler output).
+- If you don't specify the output filename with the -o option compiler will use the default output name *a.out* (assembler output).

 > ## GCC on Compute Canada Systems
 >